• Courses

 Step #3.
 Create a lookup table in GTM to override the traffic_type parameter

 This is where the magic will happen.
-In one of the previous chapters, I mentioned that GA4 automatically adds a tt=internal (traffic_type) parameter to all hits if they are coming from one of your internal IP addresses.
+In one of the previous chapters, I mentioned that GA4 automatically adds a tt=internal (traffic_type) parameter to all hits if they come from one of your internal IP addresses.

 What we are going to do is to create a Lookup table variable that manipulates the value of the parameter.
 If we have the GTM preview mode enabled, then we will change the tt’s value to developer (or anything else).
 But if the Debug Mode is disabled, then we will not do any modifications and let the GA4 handle this.